ProjectProvenance/proof-points/README.md

 ```
 // validate a Proof Point object
-const isValid = await provenance.proofPoint.validate(proofPointObject);
+const isValid = await api.validate(proofPointObject);

-// validate a Proof Point given its identifier
+// validate a Proof Point given its ID
-const isValid = await provenance.proofPoint.validateByHash(proofPointHash);
+const isValid = await api.validateById(proofPointId);
 ```

 ### Revoke a Proof Point

 ```
 // revoke a Proof Point object
-await provenance.proofPoint.revoke(proofPointObject);
+await api.revoke(proofPointObject);

-// revoke a Proof Point given its identifier
+// revoke a Proof Point given its ID
-await provenance.proofPoint.revokeByHash(proofPointHash);
+await api.revokeById(proofPointId);
 ```

 ## Contribute

 This section covers how to set up so that you can build the smart contracts and Javascript library and run the unit tests.
-This is mainly of interest for developers who wish to contribute to the smart contracts of Javascript library.
+This is mainly of interest for developers who wish to contribute to the smart contracts or Javascript library.

 Clone the repo